 - Info displays information regarding your operator conference: dial-in number to call and access code. - Dialout initiates dialout to external user from the operator conference.
-When the button is pressed the dialog shown on Figure 39 is being opened, in this window you can enter the phone number you wish to dial and press "Dialout" button to perform dialout.
+When the button is pressed the dialog shown on Figure 43 is being opened, in this window you can enter the phone number you wish to dial and press "Dialout" button to perform dialout.
 Dialing out to another user also can be performed using default 7 keys on touch tone phone keypad.
 If the dialout is successful the user will be connected to the operator conference and the operator automatically starts conversation with this user.
 If necessary operator can attach this user to another conference or reject the call.

-Figure 39: Dialout User to an OPERATOR Conference
+Figure 43: Dialout User to an OPERATOR Conference

-• Start Monitoring - starts surveillance (scanning) of the active conferences, i.e. the operator will switch between the conferences and hear each conference 30 seconds.
+- Start Monitoring starts surveillance (scanning) of the active conferences, i.e. the operator will switch between the conferences and hear each conference 30 seconds.
 This mode also can be managed using default 1 keys on touch tone phone keypad.
 When the surveillance call is being switched to another conference this conference is being selected and its calls are being showed in the left part of the screen.
-When monitoring is started the caption of this button is being changed to "Stop Monitoring".

-- Stop Monitoring stops surveillance (scanning) of the active conferences. - Engage starts conversation with the selected user from the operator queue.
+When monitoring is started the caption of this button is being changed to "Stop Monitoring". - Stop Monitoring stops surveillance (scanning) of the active conferences. - View Engaged this button is visible and enabled only if the conference surveillance (scanning) is in progress or when the operator is listening to/talking in the conference.
+Pressing this button shows the conference operator is currently joined and listening/talking. - Engage starts conversation with the selected user from the operator queue.
 When the operator is ready to process the users he can select any of the users from his queue and press this button.
 This action also can be managed using default 2 keys on touch tone phone keypad, but using DTMF you can only take the next user from the operator queue, so you are unable to start conversation with specific user.
 Note that the operator should complete the conversation with the current user before he takes the next user from the queue; if the conversation with the first user is in progress and you select the second user and press this button, the first user will be automatically released and only after that the conversation with second user will be engaged.
 If there are users in the operator queue who are waiting the operator response they all will be shown in the operator queue grid of the operator console. - Release ends conversation with the current user and return him to his conference or IVR.
 This button is available only if you select the engaged user, i.e. the user with whom you currently are talking.
 The same action also can be managed default 3 keys on touch tone phone keypad. - Show Conference this button is enabled only if you in the operator queue select the user who came from the conference, if the user came from IVR this button is disabled.
 Pressing this button shows the source conference of the selected user, i.e. the user conference will be selected in the left part of the screen: his conference will be current in the conferences grid and the calls of his conference will be shown in the conference calls grid in the left portion of the operator console screen.